Academics

 Michael Gandolfi combines a deep understanding of classical music with an equally rich background in rock, blues, and jazz to create his stunning compositions.
 His distinctively contemporary music distills all of his experiences to produce works that have been performed and recorded by the Boston Symphony Orchestra, San Francisco Symphony, Tanglewood Music Center Orchestra, the Orpheus Chamber Orchestra, Nieuw Sinfonietta Amsterdam, and many more.

-Felipe Lara, the Brazilian-American composer praised by the New York Times and other critics for his brilliant modern music, rates collaboration with other musicians the most important aspect of his work.
+Felipe Lara, the Brazilian-American composer praised by the New York Times and others for his brilliant modern music, rates collaboration with other musicians the most important aspect of his work.
 In an interview for Berklee, he said he is fortunate to have worked with some of the most talented groups and musicians, adding: “I consider these projects my biggest accomplishments, as opposed to awards, press, and such non-musical artifacts.”

 Eunike Tanzil is an Indonesian composer, producer, and pianist based in Los Angeles, California, with degrees from Berklee College of Music and The Juilliard School.